Quick answer

 Lively Toys for Play, Soft Music for Sleep

 The music toys below are wonderful at one job: rewarding a baby's shakes and presses with lively, exciting sound.
 That is exactly what a baby needs while awake, and it teaches cause and effect in the most delightful way.
 Bedtime needs the opposite kind of music, slow and soft and predictable.
-Sleepytale is built for that quieter half of the day.
-With Cleo the Cloud, it turns the songs your baby loves into gentle, personalized lullabies and calm bedtime stories, all screen free, so the joy of music that a baby discovers with their toys gets a soothing version at night to ease them toward sleep.
+Sleepytale can do both, because it is not a toy but an AI friend for kids.
+Cleo the Cloud turns whatever your baby loves into original lullabies, full sung musicals, playful rhymes, and calm stories, in 17+ languages, screen on or fully off, so there is a song for the car ride and a much slower one for the end of the night.

 Rattles and Shakers